 Give it all a good stir, and stick it in a dark, cool space.
 Stir it every few days and leave to infuse for at least four weeks.
 You can keep adding fruit and spices until you want to strain and use the rum.

-Once you want to start using the elixr, use a coffee filter or piece of muslin in a funnel suspended over a large container, and pour the concoction into the filter.
+Once you want to start using the elixir, use a coffee filter or piece of muslin in a funnel suspended over a large container, and pour the concoction into the filter.
 Let it drip slowly – go and do something else, and come back periodically to refill the straining funnel.
-This is a pretty slow process, but you don’t need to be there the whole time – just to top up the strainer.
-You don’t need to do the whole lot at once, either.
+This is a pretty slow process, but you don't need to be there the whole time – just to top up the strainer.
+You don't need to do the whole lot at once, either.
 You can strain a portion and leave the rest to continue to mature.
-If you’re not using rose hips (because they contain irritating hairs), or if you want to pick the rose hips out, making sure you get every single one, you can use the remaining fruit in Christmas puddings, traditional Christmas cake, or other booze fruit pudding recipes.
+If you're not using rose hips (because they contain irritating hairs), or if you want to pick the rose hips out, making sure you get every single one, you can use the remaining fruit in Christmas puddings, traditional Christmas cake, or other booze fruit pudding recipes.

 This seasonal rum is insanely versatile.
-You can take it like an elixr – taking a tablespoon straight or adding it to a hot drink to evaporate the alcohol every day is a great way of getting an immune boost.
+You can take it as an elixir – taking a tablespoon straight or adding it to a hot drink to evaporate the alcohol every day is a great way of getting an immune boost.
 You can use it when you’re trying to fight off a cold, to give yourself a general boost, in cocktails or recipes that call for rum.
-Bottle some of the strained elixr, and give it as gifts.
+Bottle some of the strained elixir, and give it as gifts.
 It’ll keep, as long as you keep it dark and cool, for a year or more – but I doubt it’ll stick around that long!

 Don’t forget to sign up to our newsletter for your free copy of 1 Week to a Greener You.